Paragonimiasis: Geographic distribution

 There are more than 30 known species of Paragonimus.
 Species of Paragonimus are widely distributed in Asia, Africa, and North and South America.
 P. westermani is found in southeast Asia and Japan, while P. kellicotti is endemic to North America.
 P. africanus is found in Africa and P. mexicanus is found in central and South America.
 Just as the species names imply, paragonimiasis is more prominent in Asians, Africans and Hispanics because of their habitats and cultures.
 Prominence increases with age from older children to young adults then decreases with age.
-It is also higher among the female populations.
+It is also higher among the female population.
 This is a very common parasite of crustacean-eating mammals.